WolfgangKurz/Symphony/README.md

 A collection of experimental features.

 - Key mapping
+- Fix a Freezing issue in certain situations during Battle

 ## Updates
 If the plugin requires an update, the following message will be displayed when the game starts.